Baya-Mezghani/3D-Fundamental-Matrix/README.md

-# 3D Object Reconstruction – Fundamental Matrix Estimation from Two Views
+# Fundamental Matrix Estimation from Two Views

 This repository contains a Python implementation of **Fundamental Matrix estimation** for 3D objects, as part of a 3D reconstruction course.
 The project demonstrates the projection of 3D points from an OBJ file into two camera views and estimates the fundamental matrix between these views using 2D correspondences.